jaaqo/xroad4js/README.md

 # XRoad4JS
-An utility library for handling X-Road SOAP requests and responses to and from JavaScript
+A utility library for handling X-Road SOAP requests and responses to and from JavaScript

 ## Usage